Check out Nutrition Nuggets and Teen Food and Fitness!

 The Community Eligibility Provision (CEP) is a meal service option for schools and school districts in low-income areas.
 A key provision of The Healthy, Hunger Free Kids Act (HHFKA, Public Law 111-296; December 13, 2010), CEP allows the nation’s highest poverty schools and districts to serve breakfast and lunch at no cost to all enrolled students without the burden of collecting household applications.
 Instead, schools that adopt CEP are reimbursed using a formula based on the percentage of students participating in other specific means-tested programs, such as the Supplemental Nutrition Assistance Program (SNAP) and Temporary Assistance for Needy Families (TANF).

 All three Elizabethton elementary schools benefit from the CEP.
-Read more about the program here.
+Read more about the program on the USDA webpage.

 Breakfast in the Classroom